iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > In my previous review I gave it a 3 or 4 stars, but now at the end of Week 3 I'm ready to switch to another App.
 The problem is that it keeps closing whilst I'm running, so I'm not actually running or walking for the time it says to.
 About the only time I found it didn't close was the first couple of runs when I held the phone in my hand.
 This latest run, I switched it to Flight to mode to try and avoid notifications confusing it and switched off some of the easy open settings!
 No good.<br> :date: __2021-02-10 09:48:59__

-> It's a great concept and I enjoy using it for the most part but I am sick and tired of the app crashing mid run.
-Edit - 8/2/21 still crashes mid run.
-Absolutely useless!<br> :date: __2021-02-08 19:00:46__

-> Got the app last weekend been out on 2 runs inbetween gym sessions and on both runs the app has just stopped!<br> :date: __2021-02-07 20:28:50__

 #### 1-star reviews